pdqnguyen/cod-ttk-app/markdown/about1.md

 For game balance, developers typically design weapons such that damage and recoil are roughly correlated.
-This way, a higher skill level may be required to leverage the higher damage output of certain weapons, while weapons with low damage output require much less recoil control.
+This way, a higher skill level may be required to leverage the higher damage potential of certain weapons, while weapons with low damage output require much less recoil control.

 ### Recoil
-Recoil is the displacement of a player's crosshair after firing a round of ammunition.
-In Warzone, during sustained automatic fire, the magnitude and direction of the displacement after each round is dependent on the number of rounds fired so far.
+In Warzone, during sustained automatic fire, the magnitude and direction of the recoil displacement after each round fired is dependent on the number of rounds fired so far.
 This time-dependence results in a "recoil pattern" that can be learned by players to improve their accuracy.
 Each displacement also has a (typically small) random component added to it in order to provide some randomness to the recoil pattern.
-This "jitter" effectively caps how well a player can use a weapon, since the jitter displacements are not predictable, but still incentivizes quick reactions to correct for random deviations from the target.
+This "jitter" effectively caps how well a player can use a weapon, since the jitter displacements are not predictable, but it still rewards quick reactions to correct for random deviations from the target.

 All of these traits make it impractical to quantify the effect of a weapon's recoil